Concord Snowfall Totals & Accumulation Averages

 How Many Snowstorms Concord Gets

-Snowstorms of over five inches a day normally occur three or four times annually.
+Snowstorms of over five inches a day normally occur four times annually.
 But major blizzards that dump ten inches or more in one day are rare events that don't happen every year.

 How Much Snow Normally Accumulates in Concord

 On most winter days, Concord has at least an inch of snow on the ground.

 Typically on 33 days a year the snow covering Concord gets to ten or more inches deep.
 For nine or ten of those days, the snowpack builds up to over 20 inches deep.